 - have adequate security with key locks and no means of access without a key.
-Only appropriate administrators and those residing at the flat should have key access; - have adequate privacy in the flat and in the volunteer's bedroom; - be free from vermin or severe insect infestations; - have regular and reliable electricity; - have regular and reliable running water; - have clean reliable toilet, washing and cooking facilities; - be free of leaks, drainage and major structural problems; - include a single bed and bedding; - include a desk and some form of wardrobe for clothes storage; - have working fans or A/C; - have kitchen facilities, including a fridge, a cooker and cooking utensils; - have toilet facilities located within or very near the accommodation (a western style toilet is preferred but not compulsory).
+Only appropriate administrators and those residing at the flat should have key access. - have adequate privacy in the flat and in the volunteer's bedroom. - be free from vermin or severe insect infestations. - have regular and reliable electricity. - have regular and reliable running water. - have clean reliable toilet, washing and cooking facilities.

+- be free of leaks, drainage and major structural problems. - Include a single bed and bedding. - Include a desk and some form of wardrobe for clothes storage. - have working fans or A/C. - have kitchen facilities, including a fridge, a cooker and cooking utensils. - have toilet facilities located within or very near the accommodation.
+A western style toilet is preferred but not compulsory. - gas: how to top up and who pays?